ssMMiles/discord-api-proxy/README.md

 Once up and running, just send your normal requests to `http://YOURPROXY/api/v*` instead of `https://discord.com/api/v*`.

-You'll get back all the same responses, except when you would have hit a ratelimit - then you'll get a 429 from the proxy with `x-sent-by-proxy` and `x-ratelimit-bucket` headers.
+You'll get back all the same responses, except when you would have hit a ratelimit - then you'll get a 429 from the proxy with `x-sent-by-proxy` and `x-ratelimit-bucket` headers as well as the usual ratelimiting headers.

-If you get a 429 from the proxy, you should just retry until it works.
-If it's happening a lot, just stop hitting them.
+## Metrics

+Metrics are enabled by default and can be accessed at `/metrics` on the proxy.
+They are exposed in the Prometheus format.

 #### Environment Variables
 | Name                       | Description                                                                                                                                                                                                                                                                                                 |